WHAT IS ASTHMA?

 - Avoid or minimize the effect of asthma triggers

-Many people with asthma manage the condition well and can live a healthy and productive life by avoiding triggers and following their allergists’ instructions.
-If left unmanaged or misdiagnosed, asthma can be fatal, so it is necessary to consult the best doctors who can recommend you with right treatment.
-Get an appointment with Dr. Ravi Malik, a renowned Paediatrician at Radix Healthcare.
+If left misdiagnosed, therefore asthma can be fatal, so it is necessary to consult the best doctors who can recommend you with right treatment therefore get an appointment with Dr. Ravi Malik, a renowned Paediatrician at Radix Healthcare